 Morning Buzz With the STEP Group

-Join your fellow students and emerging professionals for coffee before you start your day on Wednesday.
+Join your fellow students and emerging professionals for coffee before you start your day on Wednesday, 7:30 to 8:30 a.m.
 Make a new friend or conference buddy and share notes during the week.
 Open to students and emerging professionals only.

 STEP Peer Group

 The goal of this peer group is strengthen interprofessional connections among students and emerging professionals and to increase the capacity of a workforce trained to care for older adults and their families.
 The purpose is to deliberately carve out a space for emerging professionals to convene, build collaborative bonds and transdisciplinary networks that will exist beyond the annual conference.

 The Corps of Accomplished Professionals (CAPS) will join with the Students and Emerging Professionals Group at the conference to innovate and transform mentoring to develop leaders, enhance careers through shared learning and relationships.
 The field of aging services has a growing need for people to join the field and to become today's and tomorrow's leaders.
 Join us for a dynamic discussion, which will share what is important to participants of all ages and career stages